 Five Formulas Worth Considering

-Royal Canin German Shepherd Adult is the only breed-specific kibble on this list.
+The only breed-specific kibble on this list, and the one I have fed my own Shepherds for most of their adult lives.
 The kibble shape is designed for the Shepherd jaw, and the formula sits at 28% protein and 17% fat with added glucosamine.
 The downside is the price tag, roughly $100 for a 30-pound bag, and it includes corn and wheat, which some owners prefer to avoid.
 Veterinarians recommend it frequently, and it has a long track record with this breed.
+Our full Royal Canin review goes deeper on the formula.

-Purina Pro Plan Large Breed Adult shows up constantly in breeder recommendations.
+Shows up constantly in breeder recommendations.
 Real chicken first, 26% protein, glucosamine and EPA for joint health.
 At about $55 for 34 pounds, it costs roughly half of what premium brands charge.
 The formula uses rice and oat meal as carbohydrate sources, which most Shepherds tolerate well.
 There is also a Sensitive Skin & Stomach version in the Pro Plan line if your dog needs it.

-Orijen Original reads more like a raw diet than a kibble.
+Reads more like a raw diet than a kibble.
 At 38% protein from a blend of chicken, turkey, fish, and eggs, it appeals to owners who want protein density without the hassle of actual raw feeding.
 The trade-off is cost — around $90 for 23.5 pounds — and it does not include glucosamine at the levels that breed-specific formulas offer.

-Diamond Naturals Large Breed is the budget pick.
+The budget pick.
 About $40 for a 40-pound bag, with cage-free chicken as the first ingredient and a probiotic blend for digestive support.
 The 23% protein sits at the lower end of the ideal range, so it may not suit highly active dogs.
-For multi-dog households where cost stacks up, it punches above its weight.
+For multi-dog households where cost stacks up fast, it punches above its weight.
 More affordable options in our budget dog food guide.

-Hill’s Science Diet Large Breed Adult is one of the most commonly recommended brands in vet offices.
+One of the most commonly recommended brands in vet offices.
 The formula runs lower on protein (22%) and fat (12%) by design, focusing on controlled growth and lean body mass.
 Natural glucosamine from chicken meal, plus vitamins C and E. At around $81 for 33 pounds, you are paying partly for the decades of feeding trials behind the formulation.

 How to Read a Kibble Label